Introduction

 The Sipaliwini savanna in the south has many birds that are seldom seen in the rest of Suriname.
 Many of the above mentioned birds are also known from the Sipaliwini: more than 300 species have been seen on this savanna, that is part of a bigger savanna in Brazil..

+Where to look for special birds?
+A bird that is probably only around in Suriname is the Arrowhead piculet, a little woodpecker that is common in the Cultuurtuin and in Peperpot, both near the centre of Paramaribo.
 The following birds are restricted to Suriname and parts of the Guyana shield, with between brackets a good place to look or listen for them: Blackish Antbird (Peperpot), Rufous Crab-hawk (Weg naar Zee), Band-tailed antshrike (Brownsberg, Raleighfalls and Palumeu), Blood-colored Woodpecker (around Paramaribo), White-thoated Pewee (Brownsberg), Pale-bellied mourner (around Zanderij airport).
+For the Bronzy Jacamar, Saffron-crested Tyrant-Manakin and the Black Manakin, Suriname is probably the best place to look for them, especially in the low bushes on sandy ground near Zanderij airport. |